JamesHinson/OSU-CS-Courses/162/assignment5/readme.txt

-Note to TA: There is a separate readme.txt file for Part 1 (recursive stairs) in the "recursion" folder for ease of readability.
-I checked with Alex to make sure I was allowed to have separate readme files.
+Note: There is a separate readme.txt file for Part 1 (recursive stairs) in the "recursion" folder for ease of readability.
-Also if Bruce Yan is grading this, then hello and thank you for your time!

 1. Name and Student ID #: